1. Keeping an accurate roster of club membership;

 1. Meet with the president after sorting all the correspondence and advise her/him of any items requiring his/her attention.
 Discuss which items must be handled at the next club meeting and those that can be held over until the next board meeting.
 2. Avoid, whenever possible, standing up and reading every piece of correspondence to club members at the meeting.
 This is an excellent way to make the meeting boring for all those in attendance.
 3. Rather than verbally reporting, circulate a summary of the correspondence at the meeting, providing information on the basic concepts, the recipient, and to whom follow-up action was assigned.
 Members interested in any particular piece of correspondence may request during the break to see the particular items of interest.

 Outgoing Correspondence: 1.
 All outgoing correspondence from the club should be written on the club's official letterhead- if appropriate at your location.
-Some clubs may chose to request permission to use "SGA letterhead".
+Some clubs may choose to request permission to use "SGA letterhead".
 You should have an adequate supply of letterhead at all times for club use.
 2. When communication is verbal, such as by phone, whenever possible follow up with a written letter confirming details of the conversation.
 This provides written letter confirmation, and a record of the key points of the conversation.
 3. Always ensure that if other members write outgoing correspondence a copy is given to you for your files.

 3. File Correspondence in an Organized Manner

 Although you may consider it one of the least desirable aspects of your job it is essential to file all the club's incoming and outgoing correspondence in an organized manner, since you will refer to it on many occasions.
 You will soon notice by doing so, your life as club secretary will become much easier.
 Whichever way you choose to file, the important thing is to be able to easily locate any information that you may be called upon to produce.
 The ultimate method of filing to use a filing cabinet.
 But many clubs do not have this luxury, and it generally requires a permanent location to store the cabinet.
 A simple method of filing is to use one or two ring binders for toe correspondence.
 Expanding files may also be suitable.
 Create a series of sections in the binder(s) to suit the correspondence and other information you need to store.
-If the club is doing a special project, it may be necessary to include a separate file for it, especially if the project is ongoing and large amounts of of correspondence are generated.
+If the club is doing a special project, it may be necessary to include a separate file for it, especially if the project is ongoing and large amounts of correspondence are generated.
 The important thing to remember with your filing system is to ensure that you keep it up to date.
 Don't leave your filing to the last minute.
 If you file as you go, you will be able to find things you are looking for when you need to find them.
 Also, implement a system that is easy for the incoming secretary to continue.
 If your system is difficult to understand, the new secretary may have to begin the process all over again.

 4. Keep Member Attendance Records

 Each club should establish its own guidelines regarding attendance at meetings, keeping in mind that requirements must be reasonable.
-Requirements that are too demanding can drive away away busy people, and especially those who have other commitments such as work, athletics, other clubs and yes, even academic work.
+Requirements that are too demanding can drive away busy people, and especially those who have other commitments such as work, athletics, other clubs and yes, even academic work.
 As secretary, you should keep an accurate record of attendance at all meetings, crediting attendance in accordance with the rules of the club.

 5. Club Supplies